comic/evalutils/docs/usage.rst

     For instance, this evaluation could be used for scoring classification of whole images into 1 or multiple classes.
     The result of the evaluation is not reported on the case level to prevent leaking of the ground truth data.
 - **Segmentation**:
-    The submission and ground truth are image files (eg, ITK images or a collection of PNGs).
+    A special case of a classification task, the difference is that the submission and ground truth are image files (eg, ITK images or a collection of PNGs).
     For instance, this evaluation could be used for scoring structure segmentation in 3D images.
     There are the same number images in the ground truth and each submission.
     By default, the results per case are also reported.